 American Medical Student Association (AMSA)

 AMSA is the nation’s oldest and largest independent medical student association.
 AMSA advocates for the interest and well being of patients, medical students, and residents.
-AMSA’s current strategic priorities are: advocating for quality, affordable health care for all; global health equality; enriching medicine through diversity; and professional integrity, diversity and student well being.
+AMSA’s current strategic priorities are: advocating for quality, affordable healthcare for all; global health equality; enriching medicine through diversity; and professional integrity, diversity and student well being.
 As a member, you can get involved in many ways, both locally and nationally.
-At NYMC, AMSA hosts events to raise money for local charities, brings speakers to campus and this year we will create a venue for NYMC students to share their experiences with alternative medicines.
-Contact Juanita Law (email@example.com) or Alex Kim (firstname.lastname@example.org) with any questions!
+At NYMC, AMSA hosts events to raise money for local charities, brings speakers to campus, and sponsors a Global Brigades service trip to Honduras each year.

 American Medical Women’s Association (AMWA)